Ana-Akaishi/sql-projects/sql_projects/supermarket_sales/README.md

 ### 2. Customer Behavior
 - What is the average spending per customer?
 - Which customer group (e.g., loyalty vs. non-loyalty) spends the most on average?
-- How many customers made multiple purchases?
+- How many loyal customers in each branch?
+- What are the top 3 products by revenue in each branch?

 SQL Skills:
 - Use of aggregate functions like `AVG` and `COUNT`.
-- Filtering with `WHERE`.
 - Mathematical operations in queries.

 ### 3. Product Performance